rolling-scopes-school/tasks/stage2/tasks/decision-making-tool/README.md

 - Submit app for crosscheck according to [Submission Requirements](#repository-and-submission-requirements).
 - Evaluation is based on [Functional Requirements](#functional-requirements-256-points-total).
-- Check on the latest version of the “google chrome” browser.
+- Check on the latest version of the Google Chrome browser.

 ## Crosscheck Penalties (Up to -100%)